 Table of comparison for Singapore entities

 An investment company will allow our Clients to pool their investors’ capital and invest this money on their behalf.
 However, this business activity will require the owners of the company to file an application with the Monetary Authority of Singapore (MAS).
-For fund management, the application will take one of two forms: either i) an application for a registered fund management company or ii) an application for a Capital Markets Services license.
+For fund management, the application will take one of the two forms: either as i) an application for a registered fund management company or ii) an application for a Capital Markets Services license.

 Registered fund management companies are limited to 30 accredited or institutional investors, up to 15 of whom may be other funds invested in by accredited individuals.
 Investors qualify as “accredited” under Singapore’s Securities and Futures Act if they have either i) net assets of more than S$2,000,000 or ii) annual income greater than S$300,000.
 There is a cap of S$250,000,000 on assets under management for this kind of fund manager.

 Capital markets services (CMS) licences, on the other hand, are much more flexible.
-Although further accreditation is required from the MAS to offer services to retail investors, CMS-licensed fund managers have no limits on the assets under management or number of investors.
+Although further accreditation is required from the MAS to offer services to retail investors, CMS-licensed fund managers have no limits on the assets under management or number of investors;

 CMS-licensed fund managers must maintain core capital levels of at least S$250,000, of which at least S$100,000 must be deposited with the MAS.
 Annual audits are required to ensure that this and other compliance requirements are met.